coodoo-io/mason_flutter/README.md

 * Not more removing all comments from pubspec.yaml
 * Choose your platforms interactively (e.g. desktop, web) during setup
 * Enable picking one of the many Flutter sample projects (e.g. no more `--list-samples=examples.json`)
-* Nothing to custom.
-Uses standard flutter-cli under the hood
+* Nothing too fancy.
+Uses your flutter-cli under the hood

 ## Getting Started 🚀